 - You need a code dictation mode for development work

-- You need premium accuracy for technical, medical, or legal vocabulary
+- You need unlimited custom vocabulary for technical, medical, or legal terms

 ---